Updated 7-2017 – PFC Problems – Pease AFB

 - EPA’s stewardship program for PFAS related to TSCA

 The former Pease Air Force Base is located in Portsmouth and Newington, New Hampshire.
 The facility officially closed in April 1991 under the Defense Base Realignment and Closure Act of 1988.
 Wastes generated by the U.S. Air Force when the facility was active have contaminated soil, groundwater, surface water and sediment across the former base.
-The Air Force has completed cleanup work, and is currently monitoring progress until cleanup goals are met.
+PFC problems persist.

 *Note – We’ve posted, verbatim, the information from the EPA on Pease AFB on this page rather than simply sharing a link.
 This is to maintain an ongoing record of the information to-date as of October 2015, in the event it is edited or removed from their site in the future.
 You can view the link to the EPA page at the bottom of this post.

 This site requires ICs because a decision document, such as a Record of Decision, has documented some level of contamination and/or remedy component at the site that would restrict use of the site.
 These ICs are required to help ensure the site is used in an appropriate way and that activities at the site do not damage the cleanup components.
 These ICs will remain in place for as long as the contamination and/or cleanup components stay on site.
 The matrix below is a general summary of the restrictions at this site at the date of this report.
 The information in this matrix is a general description of the restrictions at the site only.
 The site contacts should be consulted if there are questions on the ICs for this site.